WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Hardware/F7v2/index.md

  * **Upgraded Antenna** - We changed out the antenna with a new model that has about 10x better performance.
 In fact, we get better WiFi performance out of the board than our iPhones!
  * **64MB of Flash** - This is an upgrade from 32MB in v1.
 2MB is reserved for the Over-the-Air updater, so 62MB is user accessible.
  * **Fully SMT-Compatible** - The F7v2 has hybrid castellated header/IO mounts that allow for use as both a through-hole (PTH) device, as well as a surface mount device (SMD/SMT).
+Additionally, there are no components on the underside, so it will solder flush without impediment.
  * **I2S Sound** - Though not exosed via APIs yet, we've added a full IO set for inter-integrated sound, which enables both I2S microphone input, and output.
  * **Low-power Timer Input** - Also not yet exposed in the Meadow.Core APIs, F7v2 includes a pin that has a low-power timer that can count pulses even while the board is asleep!
  * **Fixed Battery Voltage** - A bug in the design of v1.0 meant that the `3V3` rail could dip as low as `3.0V` when being powered by a battery via the integrated battery connector/charging cicrcuit.
 We changed the power components to make sure that the full `3.3V` is available.